 About

-Throughout my postgraduate candidature, I’ve worked in a variety of roles, with highlights listed under Professional Activities.
-You can find publications stemming from my research under Publications.
+I’ve worked in a variety of other roles over the years, with highlights listed under Professional Activities.
+You can find publications under Publications.
 Open-source code and project contributions can be found on my GitHub.
-I’ve also had the opportunity to teach many courses in a range of capacities (course coordinator, project supervisor, tutor, and marker) at the University of Adelaide, detailed under Teaching.
+I’ve also had the opportunity to teach many courses in a range of capacities (course coordinator, project supervisor, tutor, and marker) at the former University of Adelaide, detailed under Teaching.